-Colorado is soon to be a full-service sports betting state.
-Coloradans will be able to wager on sports from their mobile devices and from several of the land-based casinos in the state.
+Colorado is a full-service sports betting state.
+Coloradans are able to wager on sports from their mobile devices and from several of the land-based casinos in the state.

 This new bloom of gambling activity became a reality in Colorado after the passage of Proposition DD in the November 2019 election.
 The legislatively-referred measure authorized the creation of sports betting in the state as a means to fund the state’s water projects.

 The first online sportsbooks in Colorado debuted in May 2020.
 Read on for all the latest news, updates, and promotional codes that are coming to the great state of Colorado.

 Colorado sports bettors have their first major event to look forward to in the form of UFC 249, which heads our way on Saturday, May 9 from Jacksonville, FL.
 The card has been on hold for some time in the current climate, but all engines are a go for this weekend.

 The main event of the 12-fight card is a lightweight matchup between Tony Ferguson and Justin Gaethje.
 Thanks to DraftKings, sports-starved fans have even more reason to look forward to what looks to be a stellar night of action in the octagon.

 DraftKings is offering a boosted odds promo on the main event.
 It’s a simple bet on the fight going over 11 seconds.
 The max bet is $25 and must be placed on an individual betslip.

 So why 11 seconds?
 A few years back, Denver Broncos QB Tim Tebow led the team to a dramatic playoff victory over the Pittsburgh Steelers.
 The drive took all of 11 seconds in the overtime period.